Hypothyroidism And Hair Loss

 - Alopecia areata is sudden hair loss that starts with one or more circular bald patches that may overlap.

-- alopecia areata likely has autoimmune etiology and the presence of overt hypothyroidism may have a potential link since it is most often autoimmune
+- alopecia areata likely has an autoimmune etiology, and the presence of overt hypothyroidism may have a potential link since it is most often autoimmune.

 -